 There are different rings that will help you mark a special moment and during a marriage there are plenty.
 Hence, it can become a bit confusing to know how to wear them.
-But don’t panic, it is quite simple: when engaged, wear your engagement ring on the fourth finger of your right hand.
-When married, move your engagement ring to your left hand, same finger, but wedding ring should go first so it is closer to the heart, followed by the engagement ring.
+But don’t panic, it is quite simple: when engaged, wear your engagement ring on the fourth finger of your left hand.
+When married, wedding ring should go first so it is closer to the heart, followed by the engagement ring.
 So what about the eternity ring?
 This one is up to you; you can wear on top of your wedding and engagement ring or wear it on the opposite hand.

 So many options can daze anyone.
 But the key to avoiding any misstep is to know what each ring is used for.
 So here’s a rundown of the purpose of each and where to wear them to help you.

 Engagement rings have been around for centuries.
 Anthropologists believe that they originated from the Roman tradition where women used to wear rings attached to small keys to symbolise their engagement.
 Gimmal rings, a ring that features two to three links that fit together that form one ring and posie rings, metal bands that featured a short inscription on their surface, were very popular during the 15th through the 17th centuries in England and France.

 But the first-ever diamond engagement ring recorded was back in 1477, where Archduke Maximillian of Austria presented it to his fiancé, Mary of Burgundy.
 This became a trend among the European aristocracy helping it become the tradition that it is today.

 Engagement rings are given by a partner to their prospective spouse to propose marriage to them.
 If this proposal is accepted, the person – usually the woman, will wear it indicating that they are engaged to be married.
 When the time of the wedding comes, the bride-to-be will remove her engagement ring and put it back on afterwards.

 Which finger should you wear an engagement ring?